The 9 Best Audiophile Headphones for Gaming in 2022

 We simply can’t recommend these Beyerdynamic phones enough, both the physical and audible quality will lend themselves greatly to gaming in pretty much any setting (and your music/movies will sound great too!).

-2022 update: The DT 770 PROs remain our top open-back pick for 2 years running, no other phones have entered the market that manage to offer quite the fantastic balance between price, quality and longevity that Beyerdynamic have managed here.
+2023 update: The DT 770 PROs remain my top open-back pick for 3 years running, no other phones have entered the market that manage to offer quite the fantastic balance between price, quality and longevity that Beyerdynamic have managed here.

 Best Open-Back Headphones for Gaming: Sennheiser HD 599 SE